 I worked for the US Postal Service since 1968, retiring in November 2004.
 My route in the Pacific Heights area of San Francisco (Marina Station) on Route 2305 since 1980.
 For the last few years (prior to my retirement) I had been on a special joint Labor/Management Detail working on automation in the USPS.
 Throughout my career, I have been active in the National Association of Letter Carriers at various levels of their structure.
 I have been a Full-Time Local President (San Francisco) and the Director of Education for the California State Association of Letter Carriers.
 As a National Representative, I had one of the best records for advocacy at Arbitration Hearings.
 In addition, I have edited our local union newspaper THE VOICE.

-My wife, Catherine Balestrieri Burton, and I enjoy our travels throughout Europe, and usually visit our Sicilian Relatives at least once every three (3) years.
+My wife, Catherine Balestrieri Burton, and I enjoy our travels throughout Europe, and usually visit our Sicilian Relatives at least once every couple of years.
 Her family comes primarily from Sant'Elia near Palermo, and from Sant'Agata in Messina Province.

 I became interested, and then engrossed, in genealogy after my now departed cousin, Dolores Gillen, started doing some serious digging into our Sacco family tree.
 Much of the information that is currently in my files (on Sacco) are the results of her efforts.
-I use a FREE genealogy program from the LDS called PAF 5.2 for Windows.
-I have found it far more powerful than any other "pay" program and it seems to be the standard for most professional genealogists.
+Until 2011, I used a FREE genealogy program from the LDS called PAF 5.2 for Windows.
+I had found it far more powerful than any other "pay" program and it seems to be the standard for most professional genealogists.
 You can download it for free from their webpage .
-As a "spin-off" to the genealogical research, I started a Sacco Family Newsletter, that was mailed to virtually all known direct relatives in the USA.
+I switched to Legacy Family Tree Software because the LDS no longer did any updates to PAF, and files from PAF are imported directly into Legacy.
+I use the paid version, a free version is available, which is far more powerful a tool for recording and documenting you Family Tree.
+I currently, Dec.
+2012, have just under 10,000 people in my database.
+As a "spin-off" to the genealogical research, I started a Sacco Family Newsletter, that was mailed to virtually all known direct relatives in the USA (it has been discontinued)..

 The "Western Labor Communications Association" had awarded me their Second Place Award "For outstanding achievement in the field of labor journalism in the category of 'Best Series... for calendar year 1996'."
 That award was for my first three articles on "Computers and the NALC"